thewtex/thesis/introduction/background_and_significance.rst

 Neoangiogenesis in large plaques also plays a role similar to ulceration as mechanical stress concentrators.
 Unlike surface ulcerations, neoangiogenesis compromises the tissue at a deeper level, making large ruptures more likely.
-These tiny vessels that were previously undetectable with ultrasound, and they may now be visible under ultrasound imaging with contrast agents [Coli2008,Kaufmann2009]_.
-Harmonic imaging of the microbubbles has allowed visualization the vasa vasorum in atherosclerotic rabbit models [Goertz2006]_.
+These tiny vessels were previously undetectable with ultrasound, and they may now be visible when contrast agents are applied [Coli2008,Kaufmann2009]_.
-In the future, ultrasound molecular imaging of atherosclerosis may be performed by targeting markers for neoangiogenesis or inflammation with microbubbles, microparticles like echogenic liposomes or acoustically active nanoparticles [Kaufmann2009]_.
+Harmonic imaging of microbubbles allows visualization the vasa vasorum in atherosclerotic rabbit models [Goertz2006]_.
+In the future, ultrasound molecular imaging of atherosclerosis may be performed by targeting markers for neoangiogenesis or inflammation with microbubbles, acoustically active nanoparticles, or microparticles like echogenic liposomes [Kaufmann2009]_.

 Radiofrequency signal based characterization
 --------------------------------------------